equinix/terraform-provider-equinix/docs/data-sources/equinix_metal_plans.md

     }
 }

-# This equinix_metal_device will use the first returned plan and the list of facilities
+# This equinix_metal_device will use the first returned plan and the first metro in which that plan is available
-# It will ignore future changes on plan and facilities
+# It will ignore future changes on plan and metro
 resource "equinix_metal_device" "example" {
   hostname         = "example"
   plan             = data.equinix_metal_plans.example.plans[0].name
-  facilities       = data.equinix_metal_plans.example.plans[0].available_in
+  metro            = data.equinix_metal_plans.example.plans[0].available_in_metros[0]
   operating_system = "ubuntu_20_04"
   billing_cycle    = "hourly"
   project_id       = var.project_id